githedgehog/docs/docs/vlab/running.md

 ## Reset VLAB

-If VLAB is currently running, press `ctrl + c` to stop it.
-To reset VLAB and start over run `hhfab init -f` which will force overwrite your existing configuration in `fab.yaml`.
+If VLAB is currently running, press `Ctrl + C` to stop it.
+To reset VLAB and start over run `hhfab init -f`.
+This option forces the process to overwrite your existing configuration in `fab.yaml`.

 ## Next steps